brucefan1983/GPUMD/doc/potentials/sw_ilp.rst

 -----------

 This hybrid potential requires 2 potential files: :term:`ILP` potential file and :term:`SW` potential file.
-We have adopted the :term:`ILP` file format that similar but not identical to that used by `lammps <https://docs.lammps.org/pair_ilp_graphene_hbn.html>`_.
+We have adopted the :term:`ILP` file format that is similar but not identical to that used by `lammps <https://docs.lammps.org/pair_ilp_graphene_hbn.html>`_.
 To identify the layers, it's required to set two :attr:`group_methods` in ``model.xyz`` file. :attr:`group_method` 0 is used to identify the different layers and :attr:`group_method` 1